kapistelijaKrisu/JavaPaint/Documentation/user-guide.md

 ### Instructions
-Look at buttons and choose what do you want to do with the image.
-Use mouse buttons by dragging or pressing around to draw.<br>
+Lower panel will tell you additional info for simple usage and contains a scale bar so use may zoom in easily upto 16x.<br>
+SidePanel is divided into three categories. <br>
+Draw Settings will let you pick what kind of manipulation you can do on image by clicking and draggin mouse. <br>
+Brush Settings will let you pick width and color of the painting brush.
+Image Settings will let you choose if you want to undo, redo, open, save or clip image.
+Clipping will also work to resize image.<br>

 Mouse shortcuts not listed but exist: <br>
-right click - sets a random color. <br><br>
+right click - sets a random color in addition. <br><br>
 Key shortcuts not listed in buttons <br>
+Enter - pick random color <br>
-Z - undo, X - redo. <br>
+Z - undo, V - redo. <br>
 "+" thicken brush, "-" thin brush<br>
+f4 - thin brush by 1 <br>
+f5 - thicken brush by 1 <br>
+f1 - decrease scale by 1x <br>
+f2 - increase scale by 1x <br>
+7 - set brush mode to fill what's left<br>
+8 - paint on top<br>